enablis-co/Compass/Guides/ISMS-GUIDE-01.md

 **Practical Tips:**

-- Consider a cross-cut shredder for home use if you print regularly
-- Keep a "to shred" folder for documents to return to the office
 - Minimize printing of sensitive information
 - Check if your local office has a secure document disposal service you can use

 ## 6. VPN and Remote Access

-### 6.1 VPN Usage

-#### 6.1.1 When to Use VPN

-**Best Practices:**

-- Use VPN when accessing internal company resources
-- Use VPN when working on public or untrusted networks
-- Follow company guidelines for VPN usage
-- Don't disable VPN while accessing company resources

-**Practical Tips:**

-- Connect to VPN as part of your startup routine
-- Check VPN is connected before accessing sensitive systems
-- If VPN disconnects, close sensitive applications until reconnected
-- Report persistent VPN issues rather than working without it

-#### 6.1.2 VPN Troubleshooting

-**Common VPN Issues:**

-- Connection timeouts
-- Authentication failures
-- Slow performance
-- Disconnections

-**Practical Tips:**

-- Restart your VPN client if connection issues occur
-- Check your internet connection with other applications
-- Try connecting from a different network if possible
-- Contact IT support if issues persist

 ### 6.2 Remote Access Security